-Last October the shop was bedecked with lovely heirloom pumpkins.
-As they began to see the end of their lives as decorations, we roasted them and added them to everything — and I mean everything!
+Last October, the shop was bedecked with lovely heirloom pumpkins.
+Once they had seen the end of their lives as decorations, we roasted them and added them to everything — and I mean everything!
 This recipe was conceived to please the vegetarian we had on staff at the time, as well as all of the ardent carnivores we always have around.
 It’s the best of our pumpkin experimentation and was the first dish to disappear at our most recent tasting.

 Cooking with whole chile pods can be intimidating if you’ve never done it, but it isn’t difficult and the flavors are unparalleled.
 It should be mentioned that “chile” is not synonymous with heat.
 In this sauce, darkly sweet Anchos complement the roasted pumpkin, while Pasilla Negro and Mulato provide an earthy base to support the sharpness of the kale.
 Just a touch of smoke is added with the Pasilla Oaxaca, producing a rich and complex concoction that is remarkably mild.
 If you like your Latin fare a little spicier, you can customize the heat level with a pinch or two of Chipotle Flakes.

-To make the sauce, remove stems from chiles, and add to a 2 quart saucepan with beer, garlic and bouillon.
-Cover with water, and allow to simmer for about one hour, then allow to cool.
-(This step can be done the night before - just transfer the mixture to an uncovered bowl in the refrigerator.)
+- Remove stems from chiles and add to a 2 quart saucepan with beer, garlic and bouillon.
+Cover with water and allow to simmer for about one hour, then allow to cool.